 If you are a fan of Sandbox games, then surely you are a fan of Terraria.
 My brother loved to play this game while hunting bosses with exotic weapons, but he often faced technical issues while he playing.
 That’s why we thought to find similar games like Terraria with better performances and exciting gameplay.

-Starbound is one of these types of games like Terraria.
-Its an adventure survival game that develops by chuckle fish.
+Starbound is one of these types of games.
+Its an adventure survival game that develops by Chuckle Fish.
 However, it stepped out from a shadow and is a beast all of its own It is the game no man is sky wanted to be upon release.
 Stages are interesting in this game.
 It has many things to explore.
 You can spend your time exploring worlds while raising yourself from building campfires to building max.
 It has enemy worlds that are colourful and strange.

 - Modding Support.